kp101/Wellness-Monitor/adafruitio/README.md

 This is based on AdafruitIO 'Actions'.

 When an 'alarms' feed received any data, a SMS text message and Email will be send.
-Remove one of email or text if desired.
-Customize this according to your requirement(s).
+Remove email or text as desired.

 ![sending text](images/adafruitio-alarms_2026-02-02_23-26-33.png)

-<b>Redirecting A JSON Payload</b>
+# Redirecting A JSON Payload

 When the a json payload is send into the 'downstairs' feed, this Action will examine the range value. if the range is > 0, it then extracts the station name and put it into the 'motus' feed.